BayLak-Egypt/UnistMemes-Encryption/README.md

 ---

+# 🚀 Highlights

+* 🔐 Password-based encryption
+* 🔄 Multi-layer encryption support
+* 📁 File encryption and decryption
+* 📦 Base64 packaging for safe storage and transmission
+* ⚡ Fast encryption performance
+* 🛡️ Crypter integration
+* 💻 Open-source implementation
+* 🧩 Lightweight and easy to integrate

+---

-## ⚠️ Disclaimer
+# ⚠️ Disclaimer

 This project is provided **for educational and research purposes only**.

-The complete source code has been made publicly available to encourage learning, experimentation, and improvement.
+The complete source code is publicly available to encourage learning, experimentation, and improvement.

-Please use this project responsibly and ethically.
-Do **not** use it to harm others, violate privacy, or engage in illegal activities.
+Please use this software responsibly.
+Do **not** use it for illegal activities, malicious purposes, or to violate the privacy or security of others.

 ---

-## 📌 Version
+# 📌 Version

-**Current Version:** `v1.2`
+**Current Version:** **v1.2**

 Made with ❤️ by **BayLak**